21 Korean Drinking Games for an Epic Night

 Another way to play is with rock paper scissors for three rounds with the losers having to flip their spoons.

-Needless to say, there will be a whole of drinking going on.
+Needless to say, there will be a whole lot of drinking going on.

-This one’s perfect or those unsophisticated types who want less thinking and more drinking.
+This one’s perfect for those who want less thinking and more drinking.

 The rules couldn’t be simpler.
 One person chooses a comrade, and that person points to the person they want to drink.

 Very un-PC but gets the night going quickly.

 Babo (바보) is a friendly way to say “fool” in Korean.
 Children often refer to each other this way, and it’s usually not intended to offend.

 It makes sense that a game based on this common slang word would emerge.